H2CO3/Sparkling/doc/stdlib.md

 3. Array handling (spn_libarray)
 --------------------------------

+Certain functions in the array library require that their argument be **sortable** – that is, it must only contain consecutive integer keys in the range `[0, sizeof array)`.

     nil sort(array arr [, function comparator])

 `sort()` sorts the elements of `arr` in ascending order, using the comparator if present, or using the built-in `<` operator if no comparator is specified.
 The comparator function takes two: two elements of the array to be compared.
 It must return `true` if its first argument compares less than the second one, and `false` otherwise.
-The array must contain consecutive integer keys only.
+The array must be sortable.

-    int linearsrch(array arr, any element)
+    int find(array arr, any element)

-These functions return the index at which `element` is found in the array, or -1 if is is not in the array. `binarysrch()` can only be used on sorted arrays.
-The array must fulfill all the criteria that a sortable array has (see above).
+Returns the index at which `element` is found in the array, or -1 if the element can't be found in the array.
+The array must be sortable.

+    int pfind(array arr, function predicate)

+Returns the index of the first element for which `predicate` returns `true`.
+If no such element can be found, returns `-1`.
+The array must be sortable.

+    int bsearch(array arr, any element [, function comparator])

+`bsearch()` can only be used on sorted arrays.
+The array must be sortable.
+Returns the index of `element` or -1 if the element is not contained in the array.
+If a `comparator` function is specified, then it will be used to determine ordering: it is passed two distinct elements of the array, and it must return true if its first argument is "less than" (ordered before) its second argument and false otherwise.
+If no comparator function is given, then the "less than" (`<`) operator will be used.

+    bool any(array arr, function predicate)
-    bool contains(array arr, any element)
+    bool all(array arr, function predicate)

-returns true if `element` is in `arr`, else returns false.
+These functions investigate if any or all of the elements of `arr` match the given `predicate`.
+The predicate must return a Boolean.
+If the first argument of `any` is an empty array, then `false` is returned.
+If the first argument of `all` is an empty array, then `true` is returned. `arr` must meet the requirements of a sortable array.

+    array slice(array arr, number start, number length)

+Returns a subarray of `arr` by copying its elements in the range `[start, start + length)`.
+If `arr` is not sortable, then the returned array may be shorter than `length`.

+    array keys(array arr)
+    array values(array arr)

+These functions return each key and value of `arr`, respectively, in a new array.
+The returned array is guaranteed to be sortable.
+The order in which these functions retrieve the keys or values is unspecified.

+    array combine(array keys, array values)

+Returns an array of which the keys are the elements of `keys`, and the corresponding values are the elements of `values`, in order.
+Both arguments must meet the criteria of sortable arrays.

     string join(array arr, string sep)

-All elements in the array must be strings, the array must have integer indices only, ranging from `0` to `sizeof arr`.
-The return value is the concatenation of the elements interleaved by `sep`.
+All elements in the array must be strings, the array must be sortable.
+Returns the concatenation of the elements of `arr`, interleaved with `sep`.

     nil foreach(array arr, function callback)